day8/re-frame-template/README.md

 Provides a way to pick and choose what "extras" are included into your application.
 Extras like libraries which do routing, debugging and CSS.

+## Before You Start

+You'll need to install Clojure and Leiningen (a build tool) by following [these instructions](https://purelyfunctional.tv/guide/how-to-install-clojure/)

 ## Basic Usage

 The base template includes: